btf-org/flank/README.md

 ## "Script-First" Development

-Flank provides a simple interface for running your scripts.
+Flank automatically builds UI for running your scripts.
 And then it shows the output in a browser.

 So, instead of building a website to show a table, you could just output an HTML table from a Python script, and then run that script through Flank.